binohead/wowchemy-blog/content/resources/example/renametest.md

 weight: 1
 ---

-Seeing if the filename has to be "example".
+Seeing if the filename has to be "example", the title has to be that, or the linktitle has to be TIps 1 and 2.

 ## Tip 1